1.) Claim & Optimize Your Online Business Listings

 The beauty behind Facebook Ads is the ability to target users based on their interests and behaviors.
 However, another huge benefit to Facebook Ads is that businesses can run effective campaigns with as little as $10.
 We classify any Facebook Ad campaign with a budget of $100 or less as a “Micro” campaign.
 These Micro Facebook campaigns are great for promoting course updates, last minute specials, new menu items at the restaurant, live music on the patio, or anything else that doesn’t call for a larger budget.

-Part of the reason these Micro Facebook Ad campaigns are more important than ever is that Facebook as severely limited the organic reach that businesses get in the newsfeed.
-Some users have even reported that only 6% of followers will see a businesses post.
+Part of the reason these Micro Facebook Ad campaigns are more important than ever is that Facebook has severely limited the organic reach that businesses get in the newsfeed.
+Some users have even reported that only 6% of followers will see a business's post.
 That’s pretty dismal.
 These Micro campaigns help combat this by getting your posts back in front of the users that we were once able to reach for free.

 An important note here is to pay keen attention to the audience you’re targeting.
 Since these Micro campaigns have micro budgets, you need to make sure you’re not wasting any of it.
 The ideal audiences to use are golfers that live near your course, people who like your page or upload a custom audience containing your customer email list.